revery-ui/revery/README.md

 Revery is kind of like super-fast, _native_ Electron - with a bundled React, Redux, and a fast build system - all ready to go!

-Revery is built with [reasonml](https://reasonml.github.io), which is a javascript-like syntax on top of OCaml.
-This means that the language is accessible JS developers.
+Revery is built with [reasonml](https://reasonml.github.io), which is a javascript-like syntax on top of [OCaml](https://ocaml.org) This means that the language is accessible to JS developers.

 Your apps are compiled to native code with the Reason / OCaml toolchain - with __instant startup__ and __performance comparable to native C code.__ Revery also features GPU-accelerated rendering.
 The compiler itself is fast, too!

 Revery is an experiment - can we provide a great developer experience and help teams be productive, without making sacrifices on performance?
-Revery is built with [reasonml](https://reasonml.github.io), which is a javascript-like syntax on top of OCaml - meaning that Revery is accessible to JS developers.

 ### Design Decisions

 - __Consistent cross-platform behavior__